jhpyle/docassemble/_docs/background.md

 ## <a name="background_response"></a>background_response()

+The `background_response()` function terminates a background process and returns information.
+In can be called both from [background tasks] and from [`check in`] code (which is explained [later](#check in)).
+It does different things depending on the context.

-The `background_response()` function allows you to return information from a background action to the interview.
-The information is accessed by using the `.get()` method on the "task" that was created.
+When called from a [background task], the information you give it can be accessed from foreground code by using the `.get()` method on the "task" that was created.

 For example, in the interview above, the task is created like this: